TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/UserTSconfig.rst

 Verify the final configuration
 ==============================

-The full User TSconfig of the currently logged in backend user can be viewed using the :guilabel:`System > Configuration` module and choosing the action :guilabel:`$GLOBALS['BE_USER']->getTSConfig() (User TSconfig)`.
+The full User TSconfig of the currently logged-in backend user can be viewed using the :guilabel:`System > Configuration` module and choosing the action :guilabel:`$GLOBALS['BE_USER']->getTSConfig() (User TSconfig)`.
 However this module can only be accessed by admins.